How it began…

 December 2015.

 On December 1, 2015, Ambassador Scott DeLisi, on his first day of retirement from the State Department, took over the reins of Engage Nepal.
-Although our initial focus was on disaster risk reduction and preparedness (and we sitll care about this today), we knew that it was too much to ask families to worry about the next disaster when they were struggling to put a meal on the table, to pay school fees for their children and to ensure that they had access to live-saving health care when needed.
+Although our initial focus was on disaster risk reduction and preparedness (and we still care about this today), we knew that it was too much to ask families to worry about the next disaster when they were struggling to put a meal on the table, to pay school fees for their children and to ensure that they had access to live-saving health care when needed.

 2011-05-10+at+16-53-32.jpg